Brexit negotiations: British citizens elsewhere in the EU and other EU citizens in the UK

-Concerns have been raised by British citizens who live in other EU countries, and by citizens from those countries who live in the UK.
+Concerns were raised by British citizens who live in other EU countries, and by citizens from those countries who live in the UK, regarding their rights post-Brexit.
 In May 2017, Michel Barnier stated: "Currently around 3.2 million EU citizens work and live in the UK, and 1.2 million British citizens work and live in the EU."

-Issues include rights of movement, citizenship, abode, education, social support and medical treatment, and the payment of pensions; and the extent to which these rights apply to family members.
+Issues included rights of movement, citizenship, abode, education, social support and medical treatment, and the payment of pensions; and the extent to which these rights apply to family members.
 Considerations for British citizens resident in an EU27 country include their rights to work or live in a different EU27 country.
 Beyond the 27 EU countries, workers have certain freedom of movement rights to/from Norway, Iceland, Liechtenstein and Switzerland.

-"Associate citizenship", suggested by EU27 negotiator Guy Verhofstadt, would allow British nationals to volunteer individually for EU citizenship, enabling them to continue to work and live on the continent.
-Jean-Claude Juncker, president of the European Commission, is not opposed to the idea.
+"Associate citizenship", suggested by EU27 negotiator Guy Verhofstadt, would have allowed British nationals to volunteer individually for EU citizenship, enabling them to continue to work and live on the continent.
+Jean-Claude Juncker, president of the European Commission, was not opposed to the idea.

 Antonio Tajani spoke after a meeting with Theresa May on 20 April 2017, saying "the issue of reciprocal EU citizen rights should be negotiated 'immediately' with a view to getting an agreement by the end of the year."
 The European Commission published a position paper on "Essential Principles on Citizens' Rights" on 12 June 2017, proposing that current and future family members of European nationals in the UK would keep their rights to settle in their residence country at any time after Britain's withdrawal.
 Speaking in advance of publication of the paper, David Davis described the demands as "ridiculously high".
 The British government published their policy paper "Safeguarding the position of EU citizens in the UK and UK nationals in the EU" on 26 June.
 The policy paper proposed that EU citizens living in Britain will be required to apply for inclusion on a "settled status" register if they wish to remain in the country after Brexit.

 By the end of September 2017 progress had been made on several of the 60 points which became green, while 13 out of the 60 points remain red.
 Three points (points #14, #15, and #16 related to monitoring and CJEU) have to be addressed at a governance level.
-Few points remain to be clarified (that is yellow).
+Few points remained to be clarified (that is yellow).
 On this basis European parliament will have to assess if sufficient progress has been made.

-As of October 2018, British residents in the EU have not yet had their fates decided on.
+As of October 2018, British residents in the EU had not yet had their fates decided on.
 On 16 October 2018, just before departing for the EU27–UK summit in Brussels, German Chancellor Angela Merkel, speaking to the German parliament, asked "How do we treat the 100,000 British citizens in Germany on the day after Brexit if there is no deal?", without supplying an answer.